nunobmoura/project_index/_posts/2020-01-01-why-are-you-not-designing-your-day-to-day-experience.md

 - I try to **limit the number of icons** displayed on my homepage to the ones I use every day.
 The rule is simple: if I haven’t used an app for more than 3 days, I move it to another page.
 The fact I have less information to look at helps reduce cognitive load 100% of the times I unlock my phone.
 - I **removed all red badges** from the homepage icons (except Slack and work email) to reduce anxiety and the feeling that I need to click on certain icons in the first place — because I really don’t.
 I noticed my phone usage has drastically dropped since I changed that setting.
-- Since I realized I’m often holding my phone with my right hand, I moved icons that I need to access quickly **to the right side of the screen**, so it’s [more easily accessible with my thumb](https://www.lukew.com/ff/entry.asp?1927 "Designing for large screen smartphones").
+- Since I realized I’m often holding my phone with my right hand, I moved icons that I need to access quickly **to the right side of the screen**, so it’s [more easily accessible with my thumb](https://www.lukew.com/ff/entry.asp?1927 "Designing for large screen smartphones"){:target="_blank"}.
 I don’t really need to open Twitter, Linkedin, or Instagram when I’m walking outside holding my phone with one hand and trying to cross a busy street.

 The list goes on forever.